gertjuhh/symfony-openapi-validator/readme.md

 - Call `self::assertOpenApiSchema(<schema>, <client>);`
     - `schema`: path to corresponding OpenAPI yaml schema
     - `client`: the client used to make the request
+- Or optionally use the `self::assertResponseAgainstOpenApiSchema(<schema>, <client>);` to only validate the response
+    - The `operationAddress` can be passed as a third argument for this function but by default it will retrieve the operation from the `client`.

 ## Example